Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: Graphs on surfaces

-\claim{cl-rep1}{Let $H$ be an $\RR$-critical graph embedded in $\Sigma$ with rings $\RR$ so that all internal faces of $H$ are open $2$-cell.
-If $H$ is $\RR$-critical, has internal girth at least five, $|E(H)|\le |E(G)|$ and an internal face $f$ of $H$ is not closed $2$-cell, then $w(H,\RR)\le \ell(\RR) + \eta\Bigl(\surf(g,|\RR|, t_0, t_1)-1/2\Bigr)$.} \begin{proof} Since $f$ is not closed $2$-cell, there exists a vertex $v$ appearing at least twice in the facial walk of $f$.
+\claim{cl-rep1}{Let $H$ be an $\RR$-critical graph embedded in $\Sigma$ with rings $\RR$ so that all faces of $H$ are open $2$-cell.
+If $H$ is $\RR$-critical, has internal girth at least five, $|E(H)|\le |E(G)|$ and a face $f$ of $H$ is not semi-closed $2$-cell, then } \begin{subproof} Since $f$ is not semi-closed $2$-cell, there exists a vertex $v$ appearing at least twice in the facial walk of $f$ that is not the main vertex of a vertex-like ring forming part of the boundary of $f$.
 There exists a simple closed curve $c$ going through the interior of $f$ and joining two of the appearances of $v$.
 Cut the surface along $c$ and patch the resulting hole(s) by disk(s).
 Let $v_1$ and $v_2$ be the two vertices to that $v$ is split.
-For each of $v_1$ and $v_2$, if it is not incident with a cuff, drill a new hole next to it in the incident patch.
+For $i=1,2$, if $v_i$ is not incident with a cuff, drill a new hole next to it in the incident patch and add a triangle $T_i$ tracing its boundary, with vertex set consisting of $v_i$ and two new vertices.